Riverside Centre, Brisbane

-The base of the building fronts the Brisbane River with a CityCat wharf, has many cafes and restaurants, and is the site for the Riverside markets on Sundays.
+The base of the building fronts the Brisbane River with a CityCat wharf, has many cafes and restaurants.
 The Riverwalk, which links the central business district to suburbs both up and down the Brisbane river was built between the water and the public space surrounding the skyscraper.

 The open plaza and steps at the tower base is a recommended viewing point for the Riverfire celebrations.
-The building has been heritage listed and formerly held the Brisbane Stock exchange.
+It formerly held the Brisbane Stock exchange.
 Norman Carlberg was the sculptor who collaborated with Seidler on works for the Riverside project.

 The site was initially a cemetery.
 It was later occupied by low level buildings attached to wharves.

 Riparian Plaza, the second major building in Brisbane designed by Seidler, was completed in 2005 and is located near the Riverside Centre.
 One One One Eagle Street is located between the two buildings.

+History

+Completed in 1986, Riverside Centre was designed as development company Lend Lease's principal project for the 1980s.
+It was built during a boom in office tower construction in Brisbane, including the emerging heart of the financial district between Queen and Edward streets.
+Designed by internationally renowned architect Harry Seidler in 1983, the $200-plus million development included a 40-storey office tower, a plaza providing open-air public space with access to the Brisbane River, and entertainment, food and transport facilities.
+Riverside Centre became home of the Brisbane Stock Exchange, with a purpose-built bourse on the lower office levels.
+It also became a popular centre for recreation, as Brisbane's social focus was increasingly oriented towards the outdoors and the river.